top of page

 Source: Starbucks

 The Guardian, which recently celebrated its bicentennial year, is a place where many seek their daily news both digitally and in print.
-The newspaper, which explores diverse topics— from politics and the environment to sports and culture—has a clearly defined visual identity that is beautifully outlined in their brand book.
+The newspaper, which explores diverse topics—from politics and the environment to sports and culture—has a clearly defined visual identity that is beautifully outlined in its brand book.

 A notable element in this style guide example includes the grids and spacing section, which “provides the substrate and unifies how [they] arrange information on all of our digital platforms.”
 And in their case, the color palette is used to improve the user experience for their readers.